-Did you know that there is a big difference between a car broker and a car buyer’s agent?
-Did you know that there are many brokers who promote themselves as being essentially buyer’s agents, but in reality they are brokers?
+Did you know that there is a big difference between a car broker and a car buyers agent?
+Did you know that there are many brokers who promote themselves as being essentially buyers agents, but in reality they are brokers?

 What’s the difference?
+Follow the money!

 Many companies might give you the impression that they are buyer’s agents, including Zag, True Car Pricing, Kelly Blue Book, AutoNation, Autobytel, and the two biggest offenders: Costco and Sam’s Club.

-Originally Published October 2016 – Updated March 2019
+Originally Published October 2016 – Updated January 2021